The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications

 \titlerunning{UFD long-term evolution} \authorrunning{Flammini Dotti et al}

-\abstract {In the Local Group, dwarf spheroidal galaxies (dSphs) and ultra-faint dwarf galaxies (UFDs) exhibit large velocity dispersions.
-These values are generally attributed to the presence of substantial amounts of dark matter (DM), in line with the predictions of the standard model of galaxy formation.
-However, alternative, more conservative explanations exist, such as non-virialized dynamical states induced by tidal interactions, the presence of stellar streams, and artificial inflation of the velocity dispersion caused by binary-star orbital motion.} {We study the dynamical evolution of UFDs using purely stellar (``dry'') dynamics, without invoking DM.
-We dynamically evolve our systems up to a Hubble time and compare our results with observational studies and previous theoretical work.} {We employ direct high-precision NBODY simulations performed with the \texttt{NBODY6++GPU} code.
-We explore the role of binaries in inflating the velocity dispersion of low-mass host galaxies.
+\abstract {In the Local Group, dwarf spheroidal galaxies and ultra-faint dwarf galaxies (UFDs) exhibit large velocity dispersions.
+These values are generally attributed to the presence of substantial amounts of dark matter (DM), in line with predictions of the standard model of galaxy formation.
+However, alternative explanations exist, such as non-virialized dynamical states induced by tidal interactions, the presence of stellar streams, and the artificial inflation of the velocity dispersion caused by binary-star orbital motion.} {We studied the dynamical evolution of UFDs using purely stellar (``dry'') dynamics, without invoking DM.
+We dynamically evolved our systems up to a Hubble time and compared our results with observational studies and previous theoretical work.} {We employed direct high-precision N-body simulations performed with the \texttt{NBODY6++GPU} code.
+We explored the role of binaries in inflating the velocity dispersion of low-mass host galaxies.
 We also present both the stellar and dynamical evolution of the stellar population, which is necessary to properly interpret our results.} {We find that, in all our models, the UFD remains globally quasi-stationary for approximately 3000 Myr.
 Subsequently, the system undergoes mass segregation and experiences a phase resembling core collapse.
-Red giants and white dwarfs (WD) are found to play significant, but distinct, roles.
-Red giants provide the dominant contribution to the luminosity, whereas WDs constitute the largest fraction of the non-luminous component, accounting for approximately 13\% of the total stellar population.
-Finally, if not taken into account properly, velocity dispersion measurements can be strongly biased by the presence of a significant binary population, which can lead to substantial overestimates of velocity dispersion in UFDs}.
+Red giants and white dwarfs are found to play significant, but distinct, roles.
+Red giants provide the dominant contribution to the luminosity, whereas white dwarfs constitute the largest fraction of the nonluminous component, accounting for approximately 13\% of the total stellar population.
+Finally, if not properly taken into account, velocity dispersion measurements can be strongly biased by the presence of a significant binary population, which can lead to substantial overestimates of velocity dispersion in UFDs.}